openSUSE/news-o-o/_posts/2010-04-19-people-of-opensuse-andrew-wafaa.markdown

-The community is vastly underrated by outsiders to openSUSE. Â Sure we may not be as viral and prolific as some of the other distributions but we are sincere and passionate about the Geeko, and I think some of the older hands are just sick fed up of the constant FUD bashing that they see and hear on IRC.Â  Relative to other distros our community is fairly young (in regards to influence/contribution) but that gives us more scope to grow and influence things.
+The community is vastly underrated by outsiders to openSUSE.
+Sure we may not be as viral and prolific as some of the other distributions but we are sincere and passionate about the Geeko, and I think some of the older hands are just sick fed up of the constant FUD bashing that they see and hear on IRC.
+Relative to other distros our community is fairly young (in regards to influence/contribution) but that gives us more scope to grow and influence things.